Green's Function Methods for Computing Supercurrents in Josephson Junctions: Introduction

-Non-equilibrium Green's function (NEGF) methods \cite{Camsari2023} which are based on the Keldysh formalism, were introduced in the mid 1960s \cite{Keldysh1965} and offer a comprehensive microscopic framework for handling equilibrium, finite bias, and time-dependent phenomena with high spatial resolution, even if at the expense of increased computational complexity.
+Non-equilibrium Green's function (NEGF) methods introduced in the mid 1960s by Kadanoff and Baym \cite{Kadanoff-Baym} and Keldysh \cite{Keldysh1965} offer a comprehensive microscopic framework for handling equilibrium, finite bias, and time-dependent phenomena with high spatial resolution, even if at the expense of increased computational complexity \cite{Stefanucci2013, Camsari2023}.
 Building on Keldysh's foundational work, Caroli {\it et al.} in 1971 \cite{Caroli1971} formulated electron transport through barriers using NEGF techniques to obtain expressions for tunneling current that are conceptually analogous to scattering approaches.
 This framework was subsequently generalized by Meir and Wingreen in 1992 \cite{MeirWingreen1992} to incorporate many-body interactions in nanostructures and extended by Jauho {\it et al.} in 1994 \cite{Jauho1994} to capture time-dependent phenomena.
-The application of the NEGF method to JJ systems was advanced through several key works in the mid-1990s.
+Application of the NEGF method to JJ systems was advanced through several key works in the mid-1990s.
 In 1994, Furusaki \cite{Furusaki1994} applied NEGF to study the dc Josephson effect in disordered junctions.
+In 1996, Averin and Bardas utilized NEGF to investigate the adiabatic dynamics of superconducting quantum point contacts, further establishing the microscopic framework for time-dependent phenomena \cite{Averin_Bardas_1996}.
 Around the same time, a series of foundational works by Martin-Rodero, Levy Yeyati, Cuevas, and collaborators \cite{Martin-Rodero1994, Yeyati1995, Cuevas1996, Martin-Rodero1996, Yeyati1996} developed a microscopic-Hamiltonian-based NEGF framework for superconducting weak links and quantum point contacts.
 They solved the BdG equations \cite{deGennes1966} self-consistently within the NEGF framework to handle multiple coherent Andreev reflections, and laid the groundwork for using NEGF as a practical and general formalism for modeling JJs.
 Subsequently, in 2002, Sun {\it et al.} \cite{SunGuoWang2002} extended this framework to the ac Josephson effect in finite-sized junctions, and Asano {\it et al.} \cite{Asano2006} applied it to diffusive junction configurations in 2006.
 Kazymyrenko and Waintal in 2008 \cite{Kazymyrenko2008} introduced the knitting algorithm that accelerated NEGF calculations for multiterminal devices with arbitrary geometries.
 Recent studies, such as those of San-Jose {\it et al.} \cite{SanJose2013}, use the Floquet-Keldysh formalism to explore topological JJs.
-In 2017, Teichert {\it et al.} \cite{Teichert2017} improved recursive the performance of Green's functions for quasi-one-dimensional conductors with realistic disorder, while Yap {\it et al.} \cite{Yap2017} formulated a recursive Floquet Green's function scheme for periodically driven edge-state transport.
-In 2019, Istas {\it et al.} \cite{Istas2019} proposed a pole-residue expansion that effectively reaches the thermodynamic limit for nearly translation invariant structures.
+In 2017, Teichert {\it et al.} \cite{Teichert2017} improved recursively the performance of Green's functions for quasi-one-dimensional conductors with realistic disorder, while Yap {\it et al.} \cite{Yap2017} formulated a recursive Floquet Green's function scheme for periodically driven edge-state transport.
+In 2019, Istas {\it et al.} \cite{Istas2019} proposed a pole-residue expansion that effectively reaches the thermodynamic limit for nearly translation-invariant structures.